 Users of macOS can also download the Chrome, Edge, or Firefox browsers to access Vimeo; see our list of supported browsers above.
 These browsers have their own system requirements.
 Newer browser versions may not be compatible with earlier versions of macOS.

-While we still love to hear about Vimeo bugs affecting older systems, we cannot always guarantee that these issues will be prioritized or resolved.
+While we understand there may still be bugs affecting older systems, we cannot always guarantee that these issues will be prioritized or resolved.

 The Vimeo player operates on mobile and tablet devices, but we can only guarantee full functionality on platforms that are still supported by their providers.

 Android mobile and tablet users can access Vimeo using browsers installed on Android 8.0 (Oreo) and newer devices.
 We recommend downloading Chrome or Firefox for Android.
 These browsers have their own system requirements; newer browser versions may not be compatible with earlier versions of Android.

 iOS/iPadOS users can access Vimeo from iPhone, iPod Touch, and iPad by using the pre-installed Safari browser running iOS 12, iPadOS 12, or newer.
 Third-party browsers installed from the App Store such as Chrome, Edge, or Firefox use the Safari rendering engine and should function identically to Safari.
 Additionally, Safari users on Apple devices will be able to playback Dolby Vision content (provided it was uploaded in Dolby Vision).